-A walk from the railway station won't take you too much time and effort.
-It's not even a mile long!
+A walk from the railway station won’t take you too much time and effort.
+It’s not even a mile long!
 Come out of the station and turn left onto the A61 Sheaf Street, heading in a south-westerly direction.
-After 0.1 mile, you need to take a slight right to head up Shoreham Street (still the A61).
+After 0.1 mile, you need to take a slight right for Shoreham Street (still the A61).

-Follow this road for more than half a mile - crossing St Mary's Close in the process - before you come to the stadium.
-The away end is on the opposite side of the ground from Shoreham Street, so the best option is to take the right turn for John Street and then left onto Bramall Lane to come behind the right end.
+Follow this road for more than half a mile; crossing St Mary’s Close in the process.
+This brings you to the stadium; the away end on the opposite side from Shoreham Street.
+So, the best option is to take the right turn for John Street and then left onto Bramall Lane to come behind the right end.